Even among those who believe they know ethics, there is not total agreement on the meaning of the terms that are used.

 A vital, living parts of a company’s ethos and way of doing business that ensures ethical conduct is rewarded and that employees know how to and feel supported in their efforts to uphold ethics standards in their work.
 ECI measures six hallmarks of a company with an effective ethics and compliance program: 1) freedom to question management without fear; 2) rewards for following ethics standards; 3) not rewarding questionable practices, even if they produce good results for the company; 4) positive feedback for ethical conduct; 5) employee preparedness to address misconduct; and 6) employees’ willingness to seek ethics advice.

 Caring about the consequences of one’s choices as they affect others.
-Being concerned with the effect one’s decisions have on those who have no say in the decision itself.
+Being concerned with the affect one’s decisions have on those who have no say in the decision itself.

 A situation where one’s decision is consistent with, aligns with, the applicable set(s) of values.
 Under these circumstances, a choice to take some action will harmonize with the decision-maker’s values.
 The organizational state where values, behaviors and perceptions are aligned.